lakshmanandevops/CICD_DockerApp/README.md

 - Zero-Downtime Deployment with EKS
 - Readiness/Liveness probes and Pod CPU/Memory Requests and Limits set.
 - Ingress enabled in EKS so multiple applications can be hosted and routed seamlessly in EKS
+- Pod Autoscaling is Setup with Horizontal Pod Autoscaler (HPA) with Scaling Criteria of CPU-Percentage > 50%

 # Screen Captures